amrutprabhu/amrutprabhu.github.io/data/blog/2023/jump-start-spring-boot-applciaiton-with-aws-lambda-snap-start.md

 When the Snap Start option is enabled, the published code is started and after initialization, a snapshot of the memory is taken and cached.
 This snapshot is then loaded for every fresh invocation of the Lambda function thereby eliminating the time during cold initialization.

-Now let’s create our Spring boot application to handle the lambda invocation requests.
+Now let’s create our Spring Boot application to handle the lambda invocation requests.

 ## Creating Spring Boot Application With Spring Cloud Function